Codeception/codeception.github.com/_posts/2013-09-13-understanding-aspectmock.md

 date: 2013-09-13 22:03:50
 ---

-As you may know, [AspectMock]() is ordinary mocking framework that can override any method of any class in your application.
+As you may know, [AspectMock]() is non-ordinary mocking framework that can override any method of any class in your application.
 This is practically useful If you want to unit test code, which was not aimed to be testable from start.
 Also AspectMock gives you power to write efficient code at first, and not affect production code with testing design.

 ## Test Design